Tax and writing a will

 A will is a written direction by which a person expresses their requirements and wishes as to the distribution of their property after death.

 It is important to make a will, because a will means that you can decide who gets what from your estate (your ‘estate’ is all the money, belongings and property that you own), rather than leaving it up to the law.
 The people who are named in your will as those who will receive assets or cash from your estate are called your beneficiaries.

 You appoint one or more people to be an executor or personal representative in your will.
 This can be a member of your family, a friend or professional person, such as a solicitor.
-You should make sure that the person knows if they have been appointed.
+You should make sure that the person knows that they have been appointed.

 There is more information on the role of the executor or personal representative on our page What if I am an executor or personal representative?.

 As well as making a will you can also have a 'Letter of Wishes', which will make certain requests of your executor.
 This type of letter is useful for setting out how you want to divide your personal effects and other small, non-valuable items.

 You should also make sure that people know where to find your will.

 If you die without making a will, this is called dying 'intestate'.
 If you die intestate, your estate is divided up between your spouse or civil partner and family in accordance with some specific rules set out in the law.
 This may be different from your own wishes.
 It also means that some people that you want to benefit from your estate, for example, a partner you are not married to or in a registered civil partnership with, might get nothing.